 6. Addicted the world to motion and orientation sensors

 Apple’s accelerometer in the original iPhone was something of an exotic novelty to many users.
-The current model has accelerometer, gyroscope and compass, which thousands of app designers rely on to create really amazing effects.
+The current model comes with an accelerometer, a gyroscope and a compass built in, and thousands of app designers rely on these sensors to create really amazing effects.
 Some apps, like games, can use these sensors to create all kinds of illusions and innovative effects.
 Others, like Instapaper, use them for simple input (to scroll text).

 Thanks to the iPhone, these sensors are now simply expected by both developers and users.